mbedward/packcircles/cran-comments.md

 ## Reverse dependencies

-4 reverse dependencies were identified: cartogram, R.SamBada, SUNGEO, tastypie.
+4 reverse dependencies were identified: cartogram, ggautomap, SUNGEO, tastypie.
 R CMD check succeeded for CRAN and dev versions of these packages.